 It is being able to regain that same balance when or after striking.
 If you are throwing a combination, having your body balanced well will make your strikes much more effective, and it is important you regain your stance as effectively as possible after your attack.
 A well-balanced body can attack and defend much better.
 This is actively trained during pad work, where you will see improvements in how you balance when you are attacking and defending.

 Coordination is vital in combat and this is actively trained during pad work.
-One type of coordination you are working on during padwork training is hand to eye coordination.
-This essentially means being able to hit your target where you want to hit.
+One type of coordination you are working on during padwork training is hand-to-eye coordination.
+This essentially means being able to hit your target where you want to hit it.

 This will improve as you train since your brain will be better at judging how to hit the target where your eyes want to hit it.
 Coordination is also worked on in other ways, such as being able to move your body in sync when throwing a punch for example.
 It is about hitting the pad the way it should be hit.
 When punching, for example, your hips should rotate while your arm extends.
 Such coordination in kicks, elbows, knees, and hands is vital to attack effectively.